 ''' NOTE: The SUBGRAPH= option filtered 4 elements from 'distance.'
 NOTE: The number of nodes in the input graph is 5.
 NOTE: The number of links in the input graph is 6.
+NOTE: The number of singleton nodes in the input graph is 1.
+NOTE: The network solver is called.
 NOTE: Processing the traveling salesman problem.
 NOTE: Infeasible.
 NOTE: Processing the traveling salesman problem used 0.00 (cpu: 0.00) seconds. '''